-Ms. Witherspoon Fry has 24 years of litigation and administrative law experience in every Delaware court, the U.S. Court for the District of Delaware, the U.S. Court of Appeals for the Third Circuit, and the United States Supreme Court.
-She has also represented clients in proceedings before the Delaware Department of Labor, the Equal Employment Opportunity Commission, the Merit Employee Relations Board, and numerous other administrative bodies.
+Ms. Fry has 25 years' experience of litigation and administrative law experience in every Delaware court, the U.S. Court for the District of Delaware, the U.S. Court of Appeals for the Third Circuit, and the United States Supreme Court.
+She has also represented clients in proceedings before the Delaware and U.S. Department of Labor, the Equal Employment Opportunity Commission, the Merit Employee Relations Board, and other administrative bodies.
 She counsels executives and companies in employment matters of all types.
-Her employment practice focuses on discrimination; disabilities law; the Whistleblowers’ Protection Act; Department of Labor audits; employment termination; Fair Labor Standards Act issues; creation and review of employee handbooks and policies; employment and severance agreements; labor relations; and unemployment compensation appeals.
+Her employment practice focuses on discrimination; non-compete defense and enforcement; Department of Labor audits; employment termination; Fair Labor Standards Act issues; creation and review of employee handbooks and policies; employment and severance agreements; executive compensation; and harassment training.
+She teaches at the Lerner School of Business at the University of Delaware.
 She speaks frequently on employment topics and has been a repeat guest on WILM’s radio show, “Money and Politics in Delaware.”

-Ms. Witherspoon is a court certified mediator qualified to mediate employment, commercial litigation, and education matters.
-She is also DSBA certified as an arbitrator for labor and employment disputes.
+Ms. Fry is a court certified mediator qualified to mediate employment, commercial litigation, and education matters.
+She is also DSBA certified as an arbitrator of labor and employment disputes.

 Several states have recently mandated that employers provide sexual harassment training for employees: California, Connecticut, Delaware, Illinois, Maine, and New…